-Volunteer Nicole Lai, 7, handed out bookmarks to passersby at the League of Social Democrats booth alongside her mother.
-"Many people died so I'm here to pay my respects," she said.
+Volunteer Nicole Lai, 7, hands out bookmarks to passersby at the League of Social Democrats booth alongside her mother (L).
+"Many people died so I'm here to pay my respects," she says.

-Further down Great George Street, a 27-year-old man surnamed Chow held up subversive T-shirts for sale.
-Although he was only four years old at the time of the crackdown, Chow said he chose to volunteer his services with his friends Monday to "show his opposition toward the Chinese Communist Party and its disregard for the law."
+Further down Great George Street, a 27-year-old man surnamed Chow sells T-shirts depicting Hong Kong Chief Executive-elect Leung Chun-ying.
+Although he was only four years old at the time of the crackdown, Chow says he chose to volunteer his services with his friends Monday to show his "opposition toward the Chinese Communist Party and its disregard for the law."

-Sitting on bleachers with group of elderly men holding lighted candles in paper cones, 73-year-old Fu Kam-tin said he has been coming to the vigils nearly every year since 1989.
-Fu, who emigrated from the mainland at age 12, called the Tiananmen massacre "the most apparent example in China's history of the strong bullying the weak."
+Sitting on bleachers with a group of elderly men holding lit candles in paper cones, 73-year-old Fu Kam-tin says he has been coming to the vigils nearly every year since 1989.
+Fu, who emigrated from the mainland at age 12, calls the Tiananmen crackdown "the most apparent example in China's history of the strong bullying the weak."
 He says he continues to be "very angry and unsettled by these corrupt officials who are harming our country and harming the world."

-Ms. Chan Shu-ying said she still has a deep impression of attending a protest in 1989 against the crackdown alongside thousands of Hong Kongers in Happy Valley.
-Now 53, Chan said, "Coming here every year will fulfill my dream of June 4 being redressed and the democratization of China's political system."
+Ms. Chan Shu-ying says she still has a deep impression of attending a protest in 1989 against the crackdown alongside thousands of Hong Kongers in Happy Valley.
+Now 53, Chan says, "Coming here every year will fulfill my dream of June 4 being redressed and the democratization of China's political system."

 Mourners hold candles placed in paper cones in an outpouring of compassion, a continued sense of injustice, and fear for the future.

 The clear highlight of this year's event was a special appearance by Fang Zheng, who had both his legs amputated after he was run over by an army tank during the crackdown.
 Wheeled onto the center of the stage, Zheng, now 46, thanks the crowd for "23 years of support."